-This structured therapy program involves dementia patients with mild to moderate dementia taking part in group exercises and activities.
-These are designed to improve patients’ memory, problem-solving and language ability through games, singing, cooking etc.
+This structured therapy program involves dementia patients with mild to moderate dementia participating in group exercises and activities.
+These are designed to improve patients’ memory, problem-solving and language abilities through games, singing, cooking, etc.

-As the name suggests, this form of therapy involves talking about events and items that correspond to the patient’s past.
-For example, talking about a patient’s hometown, school life, favorite hobbies, and other memories.
+As the name suggests, this therapy involves talking about events and items that correspond to the patient’s past—for example, a patient’s hometown, school life, favorite hobbies, and other memories.
 Things that may be discussed may include photos, music, and personal possessions.
 This helps the dementia patient stay in touch with their memory which can slow down their symptoms of memory loss.
-Additionally, they can even help improve mood and wellbeing.
+Additionally, they can even help improve mood and well-being.
 This therapy can even be done in a group setting.

 Cognitive Rehabilitation Therapy

-This therapy involves working with a trained professional and a patient’s loved one to achieve a personal goal.
+This therapy involves working with a trained professional, and a patient’s loved one to achieve a personal goal.
 This can be anything like everyday tasks like using a mobile phone.
-In essence, this therapy involves getting patients to use working parts of their brain to help parts affected by dementia.
+In essence, this therapy involves getting patients to use working parts of their brain to help regions affected by dementia.

 Dementia is a disease of the mind that can affect the daily habits and behavior of whoever is stricken with it.
 Therefore, making positive lifestyle changes can help deal with the effects of dementia and may also improve health and behavior.
 You can implement a range of lifestyle changes for great benefits.
 These are:

 Staying active with exercise can help slow down symptoms of dementia, like issues with thinking.
 Alternatively, it can also help with mental conditions caused by dementia-like anxiety and depression.
-It is crucial that the patient conduct exercise safely as different stages of dementia can affect their abilities in different ways.
-Patients may exercise in various ways, like joining a fitness class or simply going out for a walk.
+The patient must exercise safely as different stages of dementia can affect their abilities in different ways.
+Patients may exercise in various ways, like joining a fitness class or simply walking.

 Getting good sleep

-For the most part, the symptoms of dementia tend to be worse during the night.
+Most of the symptoms of dementia tend to be worse during the night.
 Therefore, it is essential to follow an effective nighttime ritual that will encourage sound sleep.
 Keeping away from loud noises and distracting activities like watching television can help.
-We also suggest avoiding daytime naps as they may prevent patients from sleeping at night properly.
+We also suggest avoiding daytime naps as they may prevent patients from sleeping properly at night.
 Additionally, drinking caffeine during the night can affect your nighttime ritual, so limiting caffeine is a good idea.
 When going to sleep, avoid night lights as they may cause disorientation.

 Keeping a calendar

 People that do not like traditional medication can opt for alternative medicine.
-There are several alternative medicine options like herbal medicines, dietary supplements and vitamins.
+Several alternative medicine options include herbal pills, dietary supplements, and vitamins.
+For instance, some studies have found that regular exercise may help improve cognition in those with mild cognitive impairment (MCI).
+Similarly, dietary changes can also be beneficial; research shows that consuming specific vitamins (e.g., vitamin B12) and omega-3 fatty acids may help reduce risks associated with developing Alzheimer’s disease later in life.
+Finally, massage therapy has helped reduce stress levels among elderly adults with MCI or early stages of Alzheimer’s disease.
 These are touted to be effective by many people, but there is insufficient evidence to confirm it as such.
 Therefore, we recommend being cautious when using such medicines as they are not regulated and may not work.

 To sum up

 Dementia is a disease that can affect the brain and be a distressing experience for those affected and their families.
 Therefore, most people are anxious to find out whether there are any treatments for dementia.
-We have seen how there are various treatment options, but there are certain factors to consider.
+We have seen various treatment options, but certain factors must be considered.
 These factors can consider how effective these treatments are, with some forms of dementia being incurable.
 We hope this proves insightful to you and helps you understand dementia.
 This may aid you in helping your loved one who has dementia to get better with time.